eyurtsev/kor/README.md

 ## 🦺 What does Kor excel at?

-* It's makes mistakes!
-Probably plenty of them.
+* It's great at making mistakes! plenty of them.
 Quality varies with the underlying language model, the quality of the prompt, and the number of bugs in the adapter code.
 * Slow!
 It uses large prompts with examples, and works best with the larger slower LLMs.
 * Great for short pieces of text!
 Length context window could become limiting when working with large forms or long text inputs.